seda722/darkradar-monitor/README.md

 ## Cyber Threat Intelligence (CTI) Dashboard

-DarkRadar Monitor is a Cyber Threat Intelligence (CTI) MVP developed as part of a technical assessment project.
+DarkRadar Monitor is a Cyber Threat Intelligence (CTI) dashboard developed as part of a technical assessment.

-The platform monitors keyword mentions collected from forums, analyzes their risk levels using AI-based classification, calculates an overall Threat Score, and visualizes the results through an interactive React dashboard.
+The application monitors cyber threat mentions collected from forums, evaluates their potential impact using an AI-assisted risk analysis module, calculates an overall Threat Score, and visualizes the results through an interactive React dashboard.

-The goal of the project is to provide a simple but scalable architecture for monitoring cyber threat intelligence data and presenting meaningful insights to analysts.
+The project demonstrates a modular architecture for collecting, processing, classifying, and presenting cyber threat intelligence data.

 ---

+# 📌 Project Overview

+The objective of this project is to build a lightweight Cyber Threat Intelligence (CTI) platform capable of:

+- Monitoring cyber threat mentions
+- Managing monitored keywords
+- Performing AI-assisted risk classification
+- Calculating a Threat Score
+- Visualizing threat trends
+- Providing analysts with meaningful insights through a modern dashboard

+The project was developed with scalability, maintainability, and clean architecture principles in mind.

+---

 # 🚀 Features

 - Dashboard with real-time threat statistics
-- Threat Score calculation
+- AI-based Threat Score calculation
-- AI-based Risk Analysis
+- AI-assisted Risk Analysis
-- Risk Level Classification (Critical / High / Low)
+- Risk Classification (Critical / High / Low)
 - Mention Trend Visualization
 - AI Threat Summary
 - Keyword Management